sts10/tidy/readme.markdown

 As a native English speaker, I wrote this program with lists of English (US) words in mind.
 Unfortunately, I haven't tested it with other languages.
 That said, if you have ideas for how to make it more usable for other languages, please open an Issue or submit a Pull Request.

+## What's up with the memchr dependency?

+Tidy's function for removing characters through the first space or tab uses a library called [memchr](https://docs.rs/memchr/2.3.4/memchr/), which "provides heavily optimized routines for searching bytes."
+The optimization gained from using this crate is far from noticeable or necessary for most uses of Tidy -- using Rust's built-in `find` is not much slower -- but I figured the extra speed was worth the dependency in this case.

+See [this repo](https://github.com/sts10/splitter) for more information.

 ## To do

 - [ ] Add option to remove words that have characters from certain character sets, for example non-ASCII characters

-## Where can I find some large word lists?
+## Appendix: Where can I find some large word lists?

 - The [Electronic Frontier Foundation](https://www.eff.org/) has published [a few word lists for creating diceware passphrases](https://www.eff.org/deeplinks/2016/07/new-wordlists-random-passphrases).
 Since there's a tab between the dice numbers and each word, Tidy can remove the dice numbers easily with something like `tidy -t -o clean_eff.txt eff_large_wordlist.txt` or using the `-i` flag.
 The EFF also has some [fandom-inspired lists](https://www.eff.org/deeplinks/2018/08/dragon-con-diceware) that Tidy can clean up with the `-s` flag.